ACGaming/UniversalTweaks/README.md

 * **Dimension Change Player States:** Fixes missing player states when changing dimensions by sending additional packets
 * **Disconnect Dupe:** Fixes item dupes when players are dropping items and disconnecting
 * **Double Consumption:** Fixes consuming an item having a chance of also consuming a second item without any animation
+* **Donkey/Mule Dupe:** Fixes a duplication exploit connected to the inventories of donkeys and mules
 * **Elytra Deployment & Landing:** Relocate elytra deployment and landing to client side to prevent issues with high latencies
 * **Entity Bounding Boxes:** Saves entity bounding boxes to tags to prevent breakouts and suffocation
 * **Entity Desync:** Fixes entity motion desyncs most notable with arrows and thrown items